Chapter 15:

 ━━━━━━━━━━𝑾𝑪𝑨━━━━━━━━━━

 Ren hauled Reina forward, both of them bent low along the treeline.
-Each breath scoured his lungs raw as smoke clawed after them, thick enough to taste.
-Behind, the farm burned higher, vomiting sparks into the night.
-Through the trees, flaming silhouettes careened—infected turned to living torches, their burning flesh touching off pines into towering matchsticks.
+Through the trees, flaming silhouettes careened—infected turned to living torches, their burning flesh touching off anything into towering matchsticks.

 “The others—” Reina’s cough choked the rest, fingers clutching his sleeve with desperate strength.
 “We can’t just leave them—”